Mark today. March 31st, 2011. Thursday. Today is Chez Suanne’s inaugural delivery of her purins!

 I just shot off a “48 Hours: The Readiness for RE030 Cutover” email as an update to management.
 Complex delivery with 8 teams to coordinate.
 Time to chill for the next hour or so.
 I can’t go far from my desk and so just went to Cattle Cafe.
 This place is just 2 minutes walk away.

-This places sways busy during … More on following page.
-Click here to continue reading
+This places sways busy during … Continue reading

 Someone sent me a link to a video about Meat Glue and the application of it in the food industry.

 Having never heard of it before, I was certainly intrigued by it.
 Here watch this: